Marx's theory of human nature: Human and animal nature

-In several passages throughout his work, Marx shows how he believes humans to be essentially different from other animals.
-"Men can be distinguished from animals by consciousness, by religion or anything else you like.
+In several passages throughout his work, Marx shows how he believes humans to be essentially different from other animals, as humans produce their physical environment: "Men can be distinguished from animals by consciousness, by religion or anything else you like.
 They themselves begin to distinguish themselves from animals as soon as they begin to produce their means of subsistence, a step which is conditioned by their physical organisation."
-In this passage from The German Ideology, Marx alludes to one difference: that humans produce their physical environments.
-But do not a few other animals also produce aspects of their environment as well?
-The previous year, Marx had already acknowledged:
+At the same time, Marx notes in Estranged Labour that: